xDrokZ/Autorun-Epoch/README.md

 # Autorun-Epoch

-Replace it with the existing EPOCH_custom_EH_KeyDown.sqf or merge it if you have already changes inside
+Replace it with the existing EPOCH_custom_EH_KeyDown.sqf or merge it if you have already changes inside.
+Add addons/texture/runner.paa to your missionfile